Gambling and online casinos in Sudan

 Sudan is one of Africa's strictest gambling jurisdictions.

-However, illegal online gambling exists,- mainly through VPNs and cryptocurrency channels,
+However, illegal online gambling exists, mainly through VPNs and cryptocurrency channels, reflecting the growing interest of the population in digital entertainment.

 from possible reforms and global digital transformation of the region.